splunk/observability-workshop/content/en/other/wip/pet-clinic/10-preparation.md

 weight: 10
 ---

-## 1. Deploying the prebuild containers into kubernetes
+## 1. Deploying the prebuilt containers into Kubernetes

-The first thing we need to set up is... well, an application.
-The first deployment of our application will be using prebuild containers to give us the base scenario: A running Java microservices based  application running in kubernetes.
+The first thing we need to set up is ... well, an application.
+The first deployment of our application will be using prebuilt containers to give us the base scenario: a Java microservices-based application running in Kubernetes.

 So let's deploy our application:
 {{< tabs >}}